 You could be forgiven for thinking you’ve reached the end of the world by the time you get to Cape Reinga.
 You’ve taken a long drive through a slightly alien environment and now you’ve arrived at the northern tip of New Zealand.
 Ahead of you is nothing but an endless expanse of ocean.
 And for the original Maori settlers, Cape Reinga was literally the end of the world, the place from which dead souls departed to their distant homeland.

 The Unique Environment of Cape Reinga

 Cape Reinga is not quite the northernmost tip of New Zealand (that is a few miles to the east), but it is as far as you can get by road.
-We stood by the lighthouse and looked at the international sign post.
+I stood by the lighthouse and looked at the international sign post.
 Everywhere was a long way off, but London was the furthest, at 18,000 kilometres.
-We were about as far from home as it was possible to get.
-In front of us was the Meeting of the Waters, where the Pacific Ocean collides with the Abel Tasman Sea.
+I was about as far from home as it was possible to get.
+In front of me was the Meeting of the Waters, where the Pacific Ocean collides with the Abel Tasman Sea.
 Or, if you prefer, where the male sea meets the female sea, creating whirlpools that are symbolic of new life.